Phitrapy/phitrapy.github.io/_posts/2022-08-07-ubuntu-how-to-fix-your-outdated-apt-sources.md

 Today, as I was trying to install the dependencies to run jekyll on my computer, I ran into a common yet annoying problem: `apt update` would not work anymore...

+## The problem 🥲

-It turned that my ubuntu version 21.10 reached its EOL (end of life) in July, and I couldn't reach the apt resources to update anymore!
+It turned that my ubuntu version 21.10 reached its EOL (end of life) in July, and I couldn't reach the apt resources to update it anymore!

+It resulted in multiple 404 errors as `apt` tried to reach the repositories... ouch.

-Fortunately, they are still stored, archived, somewhere else, and we just have to tell apt to look there instead of the original repositories.
+Fortunately, all the sources are still stored, archived, somewhere else.
+We just have to tell `apt` to look there instead of the original repositories.

+## The fix 👌

 All the work is done in the file `/etc/apt/sources.list`.
-In order to target the old releases, we can use the [`sed`](https://linuxize.com/post/how-to-use-sed-to-find-and-replace-string-in-files/) tool.
+In order to target the old releases, we can use the `sed` tool. ([click here to learn more](https://linuxize.com/post/how-to-use-sed-to-find-and-replace-string-in-files/))

 So we will run in the console:

 {% highlight bash %}